-The rest of the world had faded away and it was as if they were the only people in the courtyard, even though a few other people were dancing in the courtyard too, to the impromptu concert a couple of street performers were putting on.
-Her skin was so soft, her lips even softer when he’d touched her under her chin and she’d looked up at him and he’d leaned down to kiss her.
+The rest of the world faded away and it was as if they were the only people in the courtyard, even though a few other people were also dancing to the impromptu concert a couple of street performers were putting on.
+Her skin was so soft, her lips even softer when he’d touched her under her chin, and she’d looked up at him and he’d leaned down to kiss her.

-He’d wanted that kiss to last forever and it had only ended because the sky had abruptly opened up and sent them running to his car, laughing and soaked when they’d climbed inside.
-They’d resumed the kiss for several passionate moments, steaming up the windows and then he’d driven her back to her dorm room, his body aching to hold her again as he watched her walk inside.
+He’d wanted that kiss to last forever.
+It had only ended because the sky had abruptly opened up and sent them running to his car, laughing and soaked when they’d climbed inside.
+They’d resumed the kiss for several passionate moments, steaming up the windows, and then he’d driven her back to her dorm room, his body aching to hold her again as he watched her walk inside.

 He sat on the floor by the window, crumpling the letter in his hand and tossing it across the room.

 He refused to look at old photos and let any more memories twist his already jumbled thoughts.
 That’s all they were — memories of what used to be, not the reality of what was now.
 The people in these photos were ghosts.
 They were ghosts of who he and Maddie used to be.
 They weren’t who they had become, who they were now; two people who had once loved each other, but no longer did.

 He snatched up one of the albums and started to toss it toward the garbage bag.
 It wasn’t like Maddie would miss them.
 She never even came into this room.
 There had been a thick layer of dust on this box just like the one with the letters.

 A photo slid out of the album as he started to toss it and it skidded across the floor, face up.
 He glanced at it as he reached down to pick it up.
 A smiling Maddie on the beach, her hair flowing in soft waves down her back, her head tipped back, her bare throat exposed.